greltel/ABAP-PROJECTS/README.md

 The motivation for creating the repository was our desire to share our knowledge and our progress in ABAP.
 Despite not being a popular programming language, there are

+## Contributors-Developers

+The repository was created by George Drakos and Dimitris Valouxis.
+We are both ABAP developers seeking to learn and develop our skills in ABAP area.

 ## Design Goals

 * Copy-Paste Installation